top of page

 The National Family Support Network’s free Webinar Wednesdays series raises awareness of Family Resource Centers, Family Resource Center Networks, and the nationally-adopted Standards of Quality for Family Strengthening & Support.
 Click here to view the 2024 Webinar Wednesday calendar.

-July 17, 2024 2:30- 3:45pmEST
+December 4, 2024 2:30- 3:45pmEST

-Family Resource Centers (FRCs) and how are they networked across the country?
+What are Family Resource Centers (FRCs) and how are they networked across the country?

 What does research show about the positive outcomes FRCs have achieved for children and families?
 Why are so many public and private funders at the state, city, county, and community levels choosing to invest in FRCs?
-To Register please click here
+For more information and to register, please click here.

 uncovering.jpg